Trading Short Term & Long Term Stocks Price Period of Moving Average

-If a stocks trader uses short stocks price periods then the Moving Average will react faster to the changes in stocks price.
+If a trader uses short stocks price periods then the Moving Average will react faster to the changes in stocks price.

-For example if a stocks trader uses the 7 day stocks moving average then, the moving average indicator will react to the stocks price change much faster than a 14 day or 21 day stocks Moving Average would.
+For example if a trader uses the 7 day stocks moving average then, the moving average indicator will react to the stocks price change much faster than a 14 day or 21 day stocks Moving Average would.
 However, using short time stocks price periods to calculate the Moving Average might result in the indicator giving false stocks signals (whipsaws).

 7 Day Moving Average - Moving Average Stocks Strategies